louisbloom/telnet-gui/README.md

 # GUI project dependencies (optional)
 sudo apt install libsdl2-dev libsdl2-ttf-dev
-# libvterm: install from source (see telnet-gui/README.md)
+# libvterm: package may not be available, install from source (see telnet-gui/README.md)
 ```

 **macOS:**